braedynl/VectorGraphingToolkit/README.md

 v1 = <2.00, 2.00>
 ```

 The `~` operator will transform the vector into its unit vector form, while the `^` operator will take the dot product between two `Vector` instances.
-There are method function equivalents for both, which can be seen in the next section below.
+There are method function equivalents for both, which can be seen in the next section.

 ```python
 from vgtk import Vector